tastejs/PropertyCross/neomad/README.md

 ##Introduction

+NeoMAD is a proprietary framework for cross-platform mobile applications development.

+The key points of NeoMAD are :

+    * Developers work on a single Java source code to address all the phones and tablets currently on market while maximizing the capabilities of each of them : Android, iOS, Windows Phone 7 and 8, Blackberry, Nokia Asha, JavaME;

-[NeoMAD](http://neomades.com/) have commercial product, NeoMAD for Cross-Platform development (iOS, Android, Windows Phone, Windows 8, BlackBerry, Nokia Asha, JavaME).
-The NeoMAD framework allow you to write applications using Java.
-For each platform NeoMAD provide Generic API with native UI Controls.
+    * For each platform NeoMAD provide a Generic API with native UI Controls.

+    * NeoMAD produces from this single Java code, the native source codes for each targeted platform; NeoMAD also produces optimized binaries for each target;

+    * The developer can use native code in the Java source code to meet specific needs or integrate existing developments;

+    * NeoMAD provides a plugin for Eclipse to help to structure the development and production of mobile applications;

+    * NeoMAD offers an integrated simulation solution and merges tools offered by manufacturers of mobiles;

+    * NeoMAD improves development productivity, facilitates maintenance, and future proof your investment from the evolution of technologies;

+Find out more at [NeoMAD website](http://www.neomades.com).

 The PropertyCross implementation makes use of the Event Driven Programming.

 ##Building the Application